Yamato-Security/hayabusa/README.md

 * `Exfil` : Exfiltration
 * `Impact` : Impact

-## Channel Abbrevation
+## Channel Abbreviations

 In order to save space, we use the following abbreviations when displaying Channel.
-You can freely edit these abbreviations in the `config/config/channel_abbrevations.txt` configuration file.
+You can freely edit these abbreviations in the `config/config/channel_abbreviations.txt` configuration file.

 * `Application` : App
 * `DNS Server` : DNS-Svr